Tour Itinerary and Reports

 Lapwings, resplendent in their shining green plumage, are returning to breed in the wet grasslands of the area and their wonderful ‘peewit’ call can be heard as they stoop and dive over their nesting sites.

-Common seals are a speciality here and some wonderful views can be had at Greatham Creek.
+Common Seals are a speciality here and some wonderful views can be obtained at Greatham Creek.

 Late Spring/Summer